thomasWeise/aitoa/book/introduction/examples/logistic_planning/README.md

 ### Example: Route Planning for a Logistics Company {#sec:intro:logistics}

-One example field of application for optimization is logistics.
+Another, more dynamic application area for optimization is logistics.
 Let us look at a typical real-world scenario from this field&nbsp;[@WPG2009SRWVRPWEA; @WPRGG2009EFTP]: the situation of a logistics company that fulfills delivery tasks for its clients.
 A client can order one or multiple containers to be delivered to her location within a certain time window.
-She will then fill the containers with goods, which are then to be transported to a destination location, again within a certain time window.
+She will fill the containers with goods, which are then to be transported to a destination location, again within a certain time window.
-The logistics company may receive many such customer orders per day, maybe several hundreds to even thousands.
+The logistics company may receive many such customer orders per day, maybe several hundreds or even thousands.
 The company may have multiple depots, where containers and trucks are stored.
 For each order, it needs to decide which container(s) to use and how to get them to the customer, as sketched in [@fig:logistic_planning].
-The trucks it owns may have different capacities and can carry one or two containers.
+The trucks it owns may have different capacities and could, e.g., carry either one or two containers.
 Besides using trucks, which can travel freely on the map, it may also be possible to utilize trains.
+Trains have higher capacities and can carry many containers.
+Different from trucks, they must follow specific schedules.
-Trains may have vastly different capacities and follow specific schedules and arrive and depart at fixed times to/from fixed locations.
+They arrive and depart at fixed times to/from fixed locations.
-For each vehicle, different costs could occur.
+For each possible vehicle, different costs could occur.
-Containers may be exchanged between vehicles at locations such as parking lots, depots, or train stations.
+Containers can be exchanged between different vehicles at locations such as parking lots, depots, or train stations.

 ![Illustrative sketch of logistics problems: Orders require us to pick up some items at source locations within certain time windows and deliver them to their destination locations, again within certain time windows.
 We need to decide which containers and vehicles to use and over which routes we should channel the vehicles.](\relative.path{logistic_planning.svgz}){#fig:logistic_planning width=99%}